benchristel/verse/docs/advanced/index.md

 Elm Reactor requires you to be on a Unix-like system where you can install and run command-line programs, while Verse requires only a web browser.

-The environment and framework are fairly tightly coupled—not so much in implementation but very much so in workflow and design philosophy—and this coupling presents both drawbacks and opportunities.

-# Design Principles